pensjonatus/flash-fiction/blog/friends.md

 ---
-title: 'Friends'
+title: Friends
 date: '2018-04-22'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'sci-fi'
+  - sci-fi
 ---

 "When you travel, do you ever wake up and not know where you are or, for that